amitkumar-tech07/Basic-java-program/README.md

-# This is Bais Java Program Practice
+# This is Basic Java Program Practice
 <br>
 Here, I revise basic topic in Java